qgis/QGIS-Documentation/source/docs/user_manual/plugins/core_plugins/plugins_metasearch.rst

   </qgsCSWConnections>

-To load a list of entries, click the :guilabel:`Load` button.
-A new window will appear; click the :guilabel:`Browse` button and navigate to the XML file of entries you wish to load and click :guilabel:`Open`.
+To load a list of entries:

+#.
+Click the :guilabel:`Load` button.
+A new window will appear.
+#.
+Click the :guilabel:`Browse` button and navigate to the XML file of entries
+   you wish to load.
+#.
+Click :guilabel:`Open`.
 The list of entries will be displayed.
+#.
 Select the entries you wish to add from the list and click :guilabel:`Load`.

-Click the :guilabel:`Service Info` button to displays information about the selected Catalog Service such as service identification, service provider and contact information.
+Click the :guilabel:`Service Info` button to display information about the selected Catalog Service such as service identification, service provider and contact information.
 If you would like to view the raw XML response, click the :guilabel:`GetCapabilities Response` button.
 A separate window will open displaying